White South Africans: History

+Density of White South Africans by district in 1922.
+These were concentrated primarily in Pretoria (former capital of the Transvaal), Cape Town (former capital of the Cape Colony) and Port Elizabeth, as well as in the surrounding regions.

 The first nationwide census in South Africa was held in 1911 and indicated a white population of 1,276,242.
 By 1936, there were an estimated 2,003,857 white South Africans, and by 1946 the number had reached 2,372,690.
 The country began receiving tens of thousands of European immigrants, namely from Germany, Italy, the Netherlands, Greece, and the territories of the Portuguese Empire during the mid- to late twentieth century.
 South Africa's white population increased to over 3,408,000 by 1965, reached 4,050,000 in 1973, and peaked at 5,244,000 in 1994–95.

-Density of White South Africans by district in 1922.

 The number of white South Africans resident in their home country began gradually declining between 1990 and the mid-2000s as a result of increased emigration.